 Similar to KeePass, we protect all data “at rest” (that is, when it is saved in the password database file *.kdbx).
 Aside from non-sensitive header data (such as initialization information for the encryption algorithms), your entire database (usernames, passwords, notes, etc) is encrypted using industry standard methods.

-Please Note: memory attacks are generally not possible unless an attacker has physical access to your machine or a malicious application is running.
+Please Note: memory attacks are generally not possible unless an attacker has (physical) access to your machine or a malicious application is running.
 If your computer is compromised in this way, then there is very little a program can do to protect its data.
-Your best defense against this threat is to have an up-to-date virus scanner and keeping your computer physically secure.
+Your best defense against this threat is to follow general digital hygiene, keeping your computer physically secure, and (maybe) having an up-to-date virus scanner.
 Nonetheless, here are the techniques KeePassXC uses to protect your data: